Updated: Jul 22, 2021

 Sources of fungi

 Understanding the origin of fungi is important for contextualising the risk posed from different sources.
 The analysis above divides the cleanroom isolated fungi into human sources, indoor sources, and outdoor sources.
-With people, our skin is home to millions of bacteria, fungi and viruses that compose the skin microbiota, as detailed in a previous paper published in EJPPS (57).
+With people, our skin is home to millions of bacteria, fungi and viruses that compose the skin microbiota, as detailed in a previous paper published in EJPPS ⁵⁷.
 The extent to which the fungi recovered from the cleanrooms match what is expected from studies of the human skin mycobiome is stronger at the morphological level (a predominance of yeasts) than it is with specific genus or species.
 Human microbiota studies suggest fungi of the genus Malassezia should predominate at core body and arm sites, whereas foot sites were colonized by a more diverse combination of Malassezia spp., Aspergillus spp., Cryptococcus spp., Rhodotorula spp., Epicoccum spp. and Candida spp.
-Whereas the current study had a stronger bias towards Candida species, with other types of yeast found in smaller numbers and there was no recovery of Malassezia, which is surprising given that some species of this yeast are the most common cause of dandruff and seborrheic dermatitis (58).
+Whereas the current study had a stronger bias towards Candida species, with other types of yeast found in smaller numbers and there was no recovery of Malassezia, which is surprising given that some species of this yeast are the most common cause of dandruff and seborrheic dermatitis ⁵⁸.
 The absence will relate to the need to use specialist agar of a type not commonly used in environmental monitoring: modified Dixon’s agar (malt-rich agar containing bile, upon which the colonies of the yeast appear cream to yellowish and smooth or lightly wrinkled).
-Growth does not normally occur on tryptone soya agar or Sabouraud dextrose agar (59) The extent to which this poses a problem needs to be addressed through effective gowning training and through a reliance o detecting other skin associated fungi that are recovery on the standard media used for cleanroom monitoring.
+Growth does not normally occur on tryptone soya agar or Sabouraud dextrose agar ⁵⁹.
+Because environmental monitoring culture media cannot recover every fungus in association with the human body, the potential risks posed by such fungi must be addressed through effective controls, such as good personnel gowning practices.

-With the larger recovery of Candida in the current study, this will vary between individuals, given that Candida is more often an opportunistic pathogen (a similar point can be made in relation to Trichophyton) (60).
+With the relatively high numbers of Candida recovered in the current study, this will vary between individuals, given that Candida is more often an opportunistic pathogen (a similar point can be made in relation to Trichophyton) ⁶⁰.

 With fungi more commonly associated with the outdoor environment, the route into the facility will be either through personnel (something that can be minimised by ensuring that outdoor clothing is removed on entry to the building and scrubs worn for entry to the changing room leading to the Grade C or D cleanroom) or via consumables trough the delivery process.
 Controls should be introduced where in-coming materials for pharmaceutical processing are held before transfer to the process areas.
 One key aspect is with storage, and in ensuring that sufficient air can circulate around the storage containers.
 Air movement will allow outer packaging to dry out if it has become damp.
 On movement into core production, a risk of cross-contamination from the outer packaging remains a possibility.
 This can be minimized through effective air handling systems.